stgisi414/Learntube/bugs.md

 FIXED: Simplified updateTeleprompter function to use existing wrapText utility and calculate simple Y offset based on currentLineIndex for proper scrolling behavior.

-Bug 2: Video Segmenter Not Working ✅ COMPLETE
+Bug 2: Video Segmenter Not Working ⚠️ INCOMPLETE
 This is a core app-flow bug where the application fails to play the specific, curated segments of the videos.

 Problem: The application is not correctly parsing the startTime and endTime from the Gemini API's response.
 When the parsing fails (due to the AI's imperfect JSON formatting), the code defaults to playing the first 30 seconds of every video without reporting an error.

-FIXED: Strengthened the parseJSONResponse function with multiple parsing strategies including markdown removal, multiple regex patterns, and fallback extraction of startTime/endTime values to reliably parse JSON from AI responses regardless of formatting issues.
+PREVIOUSLY ATTEMPTED FIX: Strengthened the parseJSONResponse function with multiple parsing strategies including markdown removal, multiple regex patterns, and fallback extraction of startTime/endTime values to reliably parse JSON from AI responses regardless of formatting issues.

+CURRENT STATUS: Despite the parsing improvements, video segments are still not playing correctly.
+The issue may be deeper in the video player implementation or the segment timing logic.

 Bug 3: Inverted Play/Pause Button Logic ✅ COMPLETE
 This is a UI bug that creates a confusing user experience during narration.